DapperDuckling/keycloak-connector/packages/server/README.md

 import express from 'express';
 import {keycloakConnectorExpress} from "keycloak-connector-server";
 import cookieParser from "cookie-parser";
+import logger from "pino-http"; // Optional, see below

 // Grab express app
 const app = express();